Source code for sparkle.structures.performance_dataframe

 sort: bool = False) -> list[float]:

-"""Return the marginal contribution of the solvers on the instances.
+"""Return the marginal contribution of the solver configuration on the instances.

 Args: